tumBAIS/RoutingBlocks/docs/source/getting_started.rst

         vehicle_battery_capacity_time = params['Q'] * params['g']

         evaluation = rb.adptw.Evaluation(vehicle_battery_capacity_time, vehicle_storage_capacity)
+        # Set the penalty factors used to penalize violations of the time window, the
+        # vehicle capacity, and the charge constraints
+        evaluation.penalty_factors = [1., 100., 100., 100.]

         local_search = rb.LocalSearch(instance, evaluation, None)
         # Configure the local search to use a best-improvement pivoting rule